 How Network for Animals is working to stop this

 One of our major focuses is to protect elephants in southern Africa.
 Network for Animals has supplied funding for ranger patrols, food and kennelling for canine anti-poaching units in the Kruger National Park and the Addo National Park.
 We provide elephant tracking collars for Addo elephants and have expanded elephant range in the Eastern Cape.
 We are now in the middle of a major project to repopulate Addo with tusked elephants.

 In 2018, our supporters financed the relocation of a 27-strong elephant family to an area of Addo where they were hunted to extinction 150 years ago.
 The elephant family lived in the main area of the park but could not move across the road and railway line which cuts through the park.
 NFA, working with South African National Parks, selected a suitable family, brought in an expert game-capture team, and moved them to an idyllic wilderness.

 The area they now live in is perfectly suited for elephants, with plenty of water and grazing, and lots of land for them to breed in.
 A baby has been born, the first in the area for 150 years.

 Because all the elephants with big tusks in the Addo area were hunted out in the last century, Addo’s elephants are now born with either very small tusks, or none at all.
-Tusks play a very important role for elephants.
-They are used to protect the sensitive trunk, for foraging and digging, and for attracting females.
+Tusks play a very important role for elephants; they are used to protect the sensitive trunk, for foraging and digging, and for attracting females.
 We have pledged to help Addo’s elephants get tusks back.
 In 2019, we relocated Tembe, a big tusker from the north of South Africa to Addo in the hope that he would breed with tuskless females and their offspring would have tusks.
 We are waiting impatiently for the first birth.

 Zimbabwe’s shame – exporting baby elephants to Chinese zoos